 Letters of Agreement for continuing faculty members are issued on or before May 10.
 Letters of Agreement are distributed from the office of the President of the University.

 Members of the faculty are appointed by the President of the University.
-Prospective faculty members are interviewed and recommended by the chairperson and faculty of the department in which a vacancy exists to the Dean and Vice-President for Academic Affairs.
+Prospective faculty members are interviewed and recommended by the chairperson and faculty of the department in which a vacancy exists to the Dean and Provost.

-The formal offer of employment made by the Vice President for Academic Affairs to a prospective faculty member contains the conditions of continued employment and promotion as described during the interview process and as outlined in the Faculty Handbook.
+The formal offer of employment made by the Provost to a prospective faculty member contains the conditions of continued employment and promotion as described during the interview process and as outlined in the Faculty Handbook.

 Offers to part-time faculty are made by department chairpersons or those acting in the capacity of a chair, and concluded by an agreement approved by the appropriate academic dean.
 A part-time faculty member receives a formal appointment on a semester basis, provided enrollment justifies it at registration time.
 A part- time faculty member is not eligible for tenure.